asnakep/poolLeaderLogs/README.md

 # YaLL
 Yet Another Leader Logs for Cardano Stakepool Operators

-Leader Logs Checker for Next, Current and Previuos Epochs. cardano-node is required for Next Epoch Nonce extraction.
+Leader Logs Checker for Next, Current and Previous Epochs. cardano-node is required for new epochNonce extraction.
 Rest of data is taken from blockfrost.io

 CARDANO_NODE_SOCKET_PATH is expected to be set in .bashrc